-Annex III - Dates, recommending use of UN/ECE Recommendation 7 (Numerical representation of dates, time and periods of time), which is based on ISO 2014 (writing of
+Annex III - Dates, recommending use of UN/ECE Recommendation 7 (Numerical representation of dates, time and periods of time), which is based on ISO 2014 (writing of calendar dates in all-numeric form) and ISO 3307 (information exchange - representations of time of the day).

-4 Where references are made to the Kyoto Convention, both the texts of the existing Convention and the proposed text of the revised Convention are referred to; all standards and recommended practices of the General Annex of the revised Convention are quoted in their draft version of November 1998 (Draft version 2), as prepared by the Kyoto Working Group.
+5Where references are made to the Kyoto Convention, both the texts of the existing Convention and the proposed text of the revised Convention are referred to; all standards and recommended practices of the General Annex of the revised Convention are quoted in their draft version of November 1998 (Draft version 2), as prepared by the Kyoto Working Group.

-5 These are the WCO Recommendations concerning the use of computers, some of which are listed under I:1.3.4.
+6These are the WCO Recommendations concerning the use of computers, some of which are listed under I:1.3.4.

-6 Concluded at Geneva, 21 October 1982, entered into force 15 October 1985;
+7Concluded at Geneva, 21 October 1982, entered into force 15 October 1985;